 Finding Summer Brook Trout in Lakes

-Consistently finding & catching Brook Trout in the summer is a difficult trick in Ontario Lakes
+Consistently finding & catching brook trout in the summer is a difficult trick in Ontario lakes.

 Perhaps the most difficult trick for the brook trout angler is to find and consistently catch summer brook trout in Ontario lakes.
 Temperature-sensitive brookies can’t abide by the hot surface temperatures of summer.
 Because of this, they drop down into areas that provide the temperatures they need to survive and thrive.
 This may be in the deep or in springs that provide cool, well-oxygenated water.
-Many summer anglers are frustrated by their inability to find brook trout during the dog days and give it up as hopeless.
+Many summer anglers are frustrated by their inability to find brook trout during the dog days and give up as hopeless.

 Summer brookies can be caught, however.
 You just have to adjust your regular techniques and locations to do it.

-The majority of lakes with brook trout are clear, and rocky, and have some areas of deep water.
+The majority of lakes with brook trout are clear and rocky, and have some areas of deep water.
 These lakes can be large or small, but they will almost always be difficult to fish for brook trout during the summer.
 Once the shoreline water temperatures reach 15° C or so, they become uncomfortable for the brookies to live in.
 Likewise, the shallow lily pond bays that had trout in the spring become brook trout deserts due to decreased oxygen and heat.

 boat casting